kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lesson2_Controlling_Transactions.md

             COUNT(DISTINCT p.ProjectID) AS ProjectCount,
             GETDATE() AS ReportTimestamp
         FROM Departments d
-        LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID AND e.IsActive = 1
+        LEFT JOIN Employees e ON d.DepartmentID = e.d.DepartmentID AND e.IsActive = 1
         LEFT JOIN Projects p ON d.DepartmentID = (
-            SELECT DepartmentID FROM Employees WHERE EmployeeID = p.ProjectManagerID ) AND p.IsActive = 1
+            SELECT d.DepartmentID FROM Employees e WHERE e.EmployeeID = p.ProjectManagerID
+        ) AND p.IsActive = 1
         WHERE d.IsActive = 1
-        AND (@DepartmentID IS NULL OR d.DepartmentID = @DepartmentID) GROUP BY d.DepartmentID, d.DepartmentName;
+        AND (@d.DepartmentID IS NULL OR d.DepartmentID = @d.DepartmentID)
+        GROUP BY d.DepartmentID, d.DepartmentName;

         -- Simulate long-running report generation